LauraGrenier93/rpg/README.md

 ## Putting the project online

-the project has been posted on heroku: https://link-rpg.surge.sh/
+the project has been posted on surge: https://link-rpg.surge.sh/